melphi/algobox/README.md

 The features currently implemented are:

 * Multiple connectors support (Currenlty Oanda, IgIndex and FXMC) to receive prices and manage orders.
-* Collects histotical price ticks
+* Collects histotical price ticks.
 * Supports multiple strategies written in Java, other languages like Python can be considered.
 * Trading service written in Java and API exposed via REST, this allow to use any language as a client.
 * Client in Python.
-The management, monitoring and data analysis is performed mostly with [Jupyter Notebook](http://jupyter.org)
+The management, monitoring and data analysis is performed mostly with [Jupyter Notebook](http://jupyter.org).

 ## FAQ
 ### Where is the source code?